cedricschwyter/nautilus/README.md

 You can create as many different shell objects and derived classes of it, as long as you always write the necessary function implementations.
 A `NautilusShell` object essentially represents a window containing a graphics context from the chosen graphics API.

+### Linking the library

+To use the library in your own C++ project is really simple: The only file you have to manually include in your sourcecode is `#include <Nautilus.hpp>`.
+Put the either self-compiled or pre-compiled binary library file (Windows: `nautilus.lib`, Linux: `libnautilus.a`) in the same folder as your `CMakeLists.txt`.
+In your `CMakeLists.txt` link against the `nautilus` library target and include the necessary include directories (which is the `nautilus`-subfolder in the repository):

+    include_directories("path/to/nautilus")
+    target_link_libraries(myProject nautilus)

+### Note

+At the time of writing this guide, the `nautilus`-library is still a header-only capable library, meaning you do not have to link the binary library file to the project to make it work.
+The instructions are here for the potential future case of a non-header-only library.

 ## Troubleshoot

 In the worst case scenario, the compilation of the entire project takes about 20 to 30 minutes on a single thread (view continuous integration services for more information).
 To accelerate the process you can run the compilation on multiple threads: